 Lift your spirits with Halloween decoration ideas that are spooky and stylish.
 Your place will be gourd-geous!

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

-You don’t need a lot of money or a lot of time to get in the festive Halloween spirit this year.
-We’ve gathered up our favorite Halloween decor ideas that you can finish in 30 minutes or less.
-Take your house from run-of-the-mill to “Run for your lives!” with these creepy creations.
+You don’t need a lot of money or a lot of time to get in the Halloween spirit this year.
+We’ve gathered up simple Halloween decoration ideas that you can finish in 30 minutes or less.
+Take your house from run-of-the-mill to “run for your lives!” with these creepy creations.